sandragodinhosilva/melange/docs/setup.md

     git clone https://github.com/sandragodinhosilva/melange.git

-Now you should have a folder called Melange.
+Now you should have a folder called **melange**.
 In it you will find everything you need to run this workflow.
 To enter inside:

-    cd MeLanGE
+    cd melange

 ### Optional:  Test the correct installation with sample data
 To test the correct installation of Melange, you can use [example data](https://github.com/sandragodinhosilva/melange/tree/master/example_data).
 This data will be downloaded automatically when you clone the Melange repository.
 Simply ensure the following setting in the `config.yaml` file: